nahweijie1/Projects/Project 1/README.md

 Resource allocation may be channeled into the following for maximal effectiveness:
 1. Provision of SAT test subsidy.
-2. Setting up campaigns alongside test subsidies to highlight key strengths of SAT
+2. Emphasis on key strengths of SAT
 3. Improving accessibility for test takers